Diversity and Inclusion

 Fast Facts

-- City of Atlanta received a perfect score on the Human Rights Campaign Municipal Equality Index for 10 consecutive years.
+- City of Atlanta has received a perfect score on the Human Rights Campaign’s Municipal Equality Index (MEI) for 12 consecutive years.

-- Atlanta is one of 225 cities for have non-discrimination ordinances, including gender identity and sexual orientation.
+- Atlanta, the first city in Georgia to adopt a city-wide non-discrimination ordinance, is one of 225 cities with such ordinances, including protections for gender identity and sexual orientation.

 Discover More